nemethmik/elena14/README.md

     - Project name: elena14
         - A folder will be created with this name.
     - Select a framework: lit-element
-        - In my first video I selected vanilla, but then I reinitialized the project with lit-element-ts
+        - In my first video I selected vanilla, but then I reinitialized the project with lit-element-ts.
+          - And this was a mistake, **vitejs lit-element projects are meant for making web component libraries** not for making regular web application.
     - Select a variant: lit-element-ts
-        - This generates a typescript project
+        - This generates a TypeScript **library** project with a nice sample component to get started easily.
 - I created an elena14 GitHub repo and I linked the local folder to this remote repo.
 - **npm install** is to install the modules defined in the generated package.json
 - **npm run dev** is to start the vite dev server